At least seven killed in blast at Pakistan religious school

 "The blast took place in a seminary during a Koran class.
 Someone took a bag inside the seminary," Azim told AFP.

-He added that the person who had brought in the bag left the lecture hall before the blast.
+He added that the person who had brought in the bag left the lecture hall before the blast at the Jamia Zuberia seminary.

 Mohammad Ali Gandapur, another senior police official, said at least seven people had been killed with more than 50 wounded.